 Data privacy and security are of paramount concern to the FDA and to all Sentinel Collaborating Institutions.
 Sentinel's privacy and data security policies are described in greater detail in the Sentinel statement of Principles and Policies (available upon request).
 A white paper summarizing how the pilot phase of the FDA's Sentinel Initiative, Mini-Sentinel, was conducted in compliance with applicable federal and state laws can be found below:

 The Sentinel System is a distributed network, made up of a web portal from which queries are sent, and a local application, (DataMart Client) in which queries are executed.
 Data remains behind data partners’ local firewalls and in most cases, query results are returned to the web portal in aggregate form.
-When individual level information is provided, all direct identifiers, such as names, dates of birth, and addresses, are removed before information is shared with the Sentinel Operations Center or the FDA for further analysis.
+When individual level information is provided, all direct identifiers, such as names, addresses, and phone numbers, are removed before information is shared with the Sentinel Operations Center or the FDA for further analysis.
 Furthermore, all communications between the DataMart Client application and the web portal use HTTP/SSL/TLS connections to securely transfer queries and results.
 Sentinel participants adhere to federal and state privacy-related laws and regulations.